gto76/comp-m2/README.md

 Non-interactive mode
 ------------------
-If `comp` binary is executed with a pipe input, then it runs in non-iteractive mode, meaning there is no graphical interface.
-Also, instead of a random number when reading from last address we get a value from stdin and instead to a printer, output is sent to stdout.
-Input can either consist of strings of '*' and '-', or integers.
+Non-interactive mode is started if any input is piped to the program.
+In this mode computer prints to 'stdout', there is no user interface, there is no pause between cycles, and when program reads from last address, instead of random value, it gets one word from stdin (pipe).
+In this word every '`*`' is interpreted as true and all other characters as false.
+If there is not enough characters, all missing bits are set to false; and all characters after the eight one are ignored.
+If word starts with a digit, then it is red as a number and converted appropriately.

 Example of multiplication:
 ```